murchie85/GPT_AUTOMATE/README.md

 Automator V 0.1 is a Python-based project that uses OpenAI's GPT-3.5-turbo model to help decompose software development problems into smaller deliverables and generate code for the specified deliverables.

+## What can I do?

+- Create me pong in pygame
+- Create me a blogging platform
+- Create me a website scraper

+# What it does

+1. Takes your command
+2. Creates all the resources you need in the `output` folder

+**NOTE** You need to do the cleanup of your outputs for now.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: